elevationtools/anyform/docs/future_work.md

 - Restamp on `down` in some scenarios: e.g. impl has changed.

+- Exponential backoff retries for stages, configurable in anyform.jsonnet.

 - `anyform env` to print environment used for running stages.

 - Better name than "config" for the application specific configuration passed to